Xananax/gridsome-reactive/README.md

   - Favicon automatically generated from SVG Logo (in `static/logo.svg`).
   - Auto-registers all components in the `components` directory.
 This is probably *not suitable* for ambitious projects, where magic is not desirable.
 Remove it by removing `src/config/autoLoadComponents`.
 - Markdown Handling:
   - Markdown uses [Mermaid](https://github.com/temando/remark-mermaid), [TOC](https://github.com/remarkjs/remark-toc), as well as Gridsome's [PrismJS](https://www.npmjs.com/package/@gridsome/remark-prismjs).
-Links get nofollow by default.
+Links get nofollow by default. `timeToRead` also works just like it does for the regular filesystem plugin, even though it's using `vue-remark`.
-  - **Note**: While [this issue](https://github.com/gridsome/gridsome/issues/902) is worked on, you'll have to enter `timeToRead` yourself in the blog posts.

 ## How to Get Started